NegasiHaile/DS-Ti-En-MT-evaluation/README.md

 ﻿## ERROR ANALYSIS OF TIGRINYA–ENGLISH MACHINE TRANSLATION SYSTEMS

-This is the dataset for the research project [Error Analysis of Tigrinya-English Machine Translation Systems](https://openreview.net/pdf?id=BQVqNyzCxx).
+This is the dataset for the research project [ERROR ANALYSIS OF TIGRINYA–ENGLISH MACHINE TRANSLATION SYSTEMS](https://openreview.net/pdf?id=BQVqNyzCxx).
 In this project, we evaluated the status of three state-of-the-art MT systems that support the translation of Tigrinya to and from English: Google translate, Microsoft translator, and Lesan.
 Tigrinya is a language that is spoken by more than 10 million native speakers mainly in Tigray, Ethiopia and Eritrea.
 The details of the dataset are described below:

 ### Schema